 - a few chunks of stale bread

-- In a large soup pot, make a battuto, by warming 6 tablespoons of olive oil, adding the garlic and onion and cooking on medium heat until fragrant, about 3 minutes.
-Add the celery, carrot, and thyme, stir and cook briefly. until well mixed.
+- In a large soup pot, make a battuto: warming 2 tablespoons of olive oil, add the garlic and onion and cook on medium heat until fragrant, about 3 minutes.
+Add the celery, carrot, and thyme, stir and cook on low, uncovered, for 15 minutes.

 - Add potatoes, kale, Savoy cabbage, Swiss chard, and tomatoes.
 Season with salt and pepper and stir well.

-- Break the stale bread into small pieces and add to the soup.
-Cook for a few minutes, and remove from heat.
+- Serve the soup right away, adding a few pieces of stale bread.
 You can experiment with the amount of bread to get different results.
 The more bread you add, the stiffer the soup.

-- Let the soup sit overnight so all of the flavors will marry.
+- Alternatively, cool and refrigerate the soup overnight so all of the flavors will marry.
 This soup can be served hot or at room temperature.

 Soup’s on!
 Buon appetito!